Arsh1213/getting_started_with_javascript/Chapters/1_welcome_to_javascript.md

 ## Whu should you learn JavaScript?

 > _"Any application that can be written in JavaScript, will eventually be written in JavaScript."_

-                                          - Jeff Atwood - co-founder of Stack Overflow; July, 2007
+>                                      - Jeff Atwood - Co-founder of Stack Overflow; July, 2007

 Umm... good question!
 Here are some reasons:
   - __Necessity__ - [JavaScript]((https://en.wikipedia.org/wiki/JavaScript)) is the _only_ programming language (apart from [WebGL](https://en.wikipedia.org/wiki/WebGL)) supported by the common web browsers.
 It's the tool you need to make your web pages alive and interactive.